 ELA report on undeclared work in the personal and household services sector released

 CELSI is proud to announce that the European Labour Authority has published a long-awaited report on undeclared work in the care and other personal household services.
 CELSI team considerably contributed to the report to estimate the prevalence of undeclared work, its drivers, and policy approaches involving preventive and deterrence measures across the EU Member States.

 CELSI team published a co-authored study on how institutions shape immigrant-native labor market gaps in Europe in Migration Studies

 Together with Lucia Mýtna Kureková, CELSI team consisting of Martin Kahanec and Martin Guzi published a co-authored study on how institutions shape immigrant-native labor market gaps in Europe in Migration Studies.
 The authors show that institutions matter for immigrant-native labor market gaps and explore how they matter.

-CELSI's study for the European Parliament's Policy Department for Economic and Scientific Policy has been published
+CELSI's updated study for European Parliament's committee on Employment and Social Affairs has been published

 The updated briefing paper on 'The social and employment situation of Roma communities in Slovakia' was written by CELSI researchers Barbora Holubová, Martin Kahanec, Lucia Kováčová and Mária Sedláková in collaboration with Zuzana Poláčková from the Slovak Academy of Sciences.

 New book chapter by Barbora Holubová, Marta Kahancová, Mária Sedláková and Adam Šumichrast: "Return to work practice in Slovakia: matching best practice with the scope of social partner activity"

 The chapter "Return to work practice in Slovakia matching best practice with the scope of social partner activity", authored by CELSI researchers, was just published in a new ETUI book titled "Continuing at work: Long-term illness, return to work schemes and the role of industrial relations".